SanderLedegen/rpi-temp/README.md

 Each time you run `node app.js` in the GPIO folder, a temperature reading will be done and its result will be stored into the database.
 It's as simple as that.
 Of course, the intention of this approach is that you use this command in a cronjob or similar to run on pre-defined intervals to create a consistent data set.

 ### Web
 As with the GPIO subproject, run `node app.js` in the web folder and after a few seconds, the web server will be happy to handle your requests at [http://localhost:8000](http://localhost:8000).
-If you configured another port in `config.js`, then it's not 8000, obviously.
+If you configured another port in `config.js`, then it's not port 8000, obviously.

 ## Optional